Cheng Tzu-tsai: After 1973

 Cheng was released from prison at the end of 1974 and returned to Sweden, living there for more than eight years, and later lived in Canada for eight more years.
 He divorced his first wife and remarried Ellen Wu (吳清桂 (Wú Qīngguì)) in the 1970s while living in exile in Sweden.

 Cheng returned to Taiwan in June 1991 to attend his father's funeral.
 He later served an additional year-long prison term starting in November 1992 for illegally entering Taiwan without an entry visa, in violation of the 1987 National Security Law.
 He filed the winning design for the 228 Massacre Monument in 228 Peace Memorial Park while imprisoned for illegal entry.
 In 2019, Cheng founded the Sovereign State for Formosa and Pescadores Party.
 He served as the party's chairman.
+Cheng ran as a third-party candidate in the 2024 Taiwanese presidential election, alongside running mate Huang Sheng-feng.
+Cheng's campaign ended in November 2023, as he only recorded 473 valid signatures of at least 289,667 required signatures, or 1.5 percent of all eligible voters in the 2020 presidential election, to be considered for the 2024 ballot.
+In September 2024, the Taiwanese justice ministry overturned Cheng's conviction for illegal entry into Taiwan.
+In March 2025, he applied for compensation amounting to NT$1.825 million over his detention under the Act on Promoting Transitional Justice dealing with abuses committed under the pre-1992 Kuomintang regime.